 Wrap each rice ball with shiso and a piece of nori and stuff the rice ball into the Inari-Age.
 Close the Inari-Age and place open-end down on a plate.

 - Another method is to keep the bag open on top.
 Wrap each rice ball with a piece of nori and stuff the rice ball into the Inari-Age.
 Then place shiso on top.

-- Tuck in the edge of Inari-Age inside the pocket so you will have nice smooth round edge.
+Tuck in the edge of Inari-Age inside the pocket so you will have a nice smooth round edge.
 You can decorate the top as you like.

 - Serve with sushi ginger.